SarojKumarDash07/IC-Characterization/README.md

 ![Diagram](docs/bgr_cm_op.png)

 ### BGR using current mirror and startup ckt
+The start-up circuit is required to move out the self biased current mirror from degenerative bias point (zero current).
+The start-up circuit forecefully flows a slow amount of current through the self-biased current mirror when the current is 0 in the current mirror branches, as the current mirror is self biased this small current creats a disturbance and the current mirror auto biased to the desired current value

 ![Diagram](docs/bgr_startup.png)
 ```
 * BGR ckt using current mirror and startup ckt